-As I’m writing this it’s spring time in Australia.
-People are getting out in their gardens as the weather warms up and are feeling inspired.
-If your landscaping marketing strategy is working the phone should be ringing hot right now.
+When I first wrote this guide it was spring time in Australia.
+People were getting out in their gardens as the weather warms up and are feeling inspired.
+If your landscaping marketing strategy is working the phone should be ringing hot in Spring.
 Following this landscaper marketing guide will grow your leads and conquer a common challenge landscapers face – Generating enough leads to keep busy all year round, especially during the colder months when clients are thin on the ground.

 What is your landscaping marketing strategy?
 Most landscapers rely on word of mouth, or use outdated print and brochure marketing methods.
 Now don’t get me wrong.
 Keeping customers happy and asking for referrals is important, but it’s not a marketing strategy that’s going to consistently grow your business.